Update, September 30, 2022:

 Given the bad guys are using legitimate tools or credentials to stay hidden, you must monitor for abnormal behavior at this network layer.
 This is where machine learning comes in.
 It's a more effective way to detect malicious activity, with a much lower false-positive rate than legacy, signature-based intrusion detection systems (IDS).
 This fact is due to its ability to learn what normal looks like, and then spot anomalies in the behavior of individual devices as well as groups of peer devices.
 When a device deviates from known normal behavior, or starts to exhibit behaviors that resemble known attack techniques, the system will raise an alarm.

-Advanced machine learning allows ExtraHop Reveal(x) to detect threats other tools miss.
+Advanced machine learning allows NDR to detect threats other tools miss.
 However, the truth is that not all machine-learning-powered behavioral analysis is created equal.
-Our version offers benefits in three key areas:
+Critical visibility into encrypted traffic can access crucial Layer 7 application details that allow defenders to detect attackers that are leveraging encrypted protocols to hide their actions.

 NDR for a New Threat Landscape